-In addition, under our director compensation program, each non-employee director elected to our Board will receive an option to purchase 15,000 shares of our common stock, with each of these
+In addition, under our director compensation program, each non-employee director elected to our Board will receive an option to purchase 65,000 shares of our common stock, with each of these options vesting in equal quarterly installments over a three-year period measured from the date of grant, subject to the non-employee director's continued service as a director, and becoming exercisable in full upon a change in control of our company.

 Each year, under our director compensation program, each non-employee director will receive an annual stock option grant.
-In 2019, the annual grant to non-employee directors was an option to purchase 7,500 shares of our common stock and our Lead Independent Director received an option to purchase 9,375 shares of common stock.
-In 2020, the annual grant to non-employee directors will be an option to purchase 20,000 shares of our common stock and our Lead Independent Director will receive an option to purchase 25,000 shares of our common stock.
+In 2020, the annual grant to non-employee directors was an option to purchase 20,000 shares of our common stock and our Lead Independent Director received an option to purchase 25,000 shares of common stock.
+In 2021, the annual grant to non-employee directors will be an option to purchase 32,300 shares of our common stock and our Lead Independent Director will receive an option to purchase 37,300 shares of our common stock.
 These option grants will be at an exercise price equal to the fair market value of Leap's common stock on the date of grant and will vest quarterly over a one-year period.